|

 1900 |

-Plöhn stay in Arenzano until the 14th March; then the journey takes them
+and Klara Plöhn stay in Arenzano until the 14th March; then the

 In Instanbul May suffered again from emotional outbursts.
 Klara Plöhn was worried that »one would have to take him into a mental institution«!
 May's later wife certainly possessed a flair for colorful description of events and might have here a little exaggerated.
 The conclusion of the trip was: Coprinth, Bologna, Athens, Corfu, Venice and Bozen.
 25th March: The Münchmeyer's successor Adalbert Fischer disregards May's author's right and puts a new edition of Die Liebe des Ulanen on the market.The other four Muenchmeyr's novels should follow shortly, partly reworked by writer Paul Staberow.
 17th June: May says tearful goodby to his servant Sejd Hassan.
 31st July: Arrival in Radebeul after 15 months of absence.
 Karl May became a new person – the Old Shatterhand legend is dead.
 Only love of humanity and reconciliation of nations are from now his great ideals; also in private life he is restrained: the sexuality of Emma is not capable to have an hold on him.
 All my writings so far are just an introduction, only preparation.
 What I really want, no person knows except myself … only now I start my proper task … [May's letter to his publiher Fehsenfeld from 10th September] In time for X-mas festivities appears May's volume of poems Himmelsgedanken. |